 Blender has a Text Editor among its editor types, accessible via the Editor type menu, or the shortcut Shift-F11.

-The newly opened Text editor is gray and empty, with a very simple header.
+The newly opened Text editor is empty, with a very simple header.
 More options become available when a text file is created or opened.

 - Editor type

-A Data-block menu to select a text or to create a new one.
-After that the header will change (Fig. Text header with a text loaded.).
+- A data-block menu to select a text or to create a new one.
+After that the header will change.

 - Run Script / Script Node Update

-Executes the text as a Python script Alt-P. See Script and Templates.
+- Executes the text as a Python script Alt-P. See Template Menu.

 Typing on the keyboard produces text in the text buffer.
 As usual, pressing, dragging and releasing LMB selects text.